-To run the MySQL tests, the eG agent should be configured with the credentials of a user who has server-wide PROCESS and SELECT privileges.
+The MySQL tests should be configured with the credentials of a user who has server-wide PROCESS and SELECT privileges on the target MySQL server.

 If such a user does not pre-exist, then, in the user table of the mysql database of the target MySQL server, you need to manually create a user account with the aforesaid privileges.

-To create and configure such a user, follow the procedure discussed below:
+To achieve this, follow the procedure discussed below: